 Time was, coffee was just coffee.
-You didn't worry about what types of coffee drinks there were or whether your coffee taste great!
-You just drank it black or with milk (cream) and sugar; what's worse... it was mostly instant coffee, too!
+You didn’t worry about what types of coffee drinks there were!
+You just drank it black or with milk (cream) and sugar; what’s worse… it was mostly instant coffee, too!

-There were no variations unless you went abroad and were introduced to espresso or cappuccino or latte in Italy or another European nation.
+There were no variations unless you went abroad and were introduced to espresso or cappuccino in Italy or another European nation.
 In America, coffee was simply coffee until other types of coffee drinks came into vogue about twenty years ago.
 In the UK, you ordered coffee by the color.
 That was that.
-My!
-How things have changed in the world of coffee!

 Some of those drinks taste more like confections than coffee, with added cream, syrups, ices and other toppings!
 Even a simple black coffee can be ordered: espresso, iced, Americano, in a variety of beans, …

-So let's take a look at the different popular types of coffee drinks that you can find at your local coffee store or supermarket or coffee shop.
+So let’s take a look at the different popular kinds of coffee drinks that you can find at your local coffee store or supermarket or coffee shop.